nahern/essential-cardano/essential-cardano-list.md

 - [Plutus tutorials](https://playground.plutus.iohkdev.io/tutorial/index.html)
 - [Plutus community documentation](http://docs.plutus-community.com/)
 - [Plutus ebook](https://www.amazon.co.uk/Plutus-Writing-reliable-smart-contracts-ebook/dp/B07V46LWTW) (for background reading only, the development has changed.
 Version 2 will be out soon)
-- [Plutus Udemy course (version one)](https://www.udemy.com/course/plutus-reliable-smart-contracts/) (for background reading only, the development environment has changed.
+- [Plutus Udemy course (v.
+1)](https://www.udemy.com/course/plutus-reliable-smart-contracts/) (for background reading only, the development environment has changed.
 Version 2 will be out soon)

 #### ⚔️ Plutus Pioneers ⚔️ ####
 These materials have been produced by the Plutus Pioneer course participants: